MichaelCurrin/dev-cheatsheets/cheatsheets/package-managers/ruby/bundler/install.md

 gem "jekyll-optional-front-matter", "~> 0.3.2", :group => :jekyll_plugins
 ```

-But you may prefer to write it yourself like this:
+But you may prefer to rewrite write it yourself like this:

 ```ruby
 group :jekyll_plugins do